ahopness/GodotTemplate/README.md

 ## About

 **Godot Template** is a simple & efficient template project for Godot made using design & programming decisions to speed up the initial development process.
+Color pallete used: [BLUE SEED 7 PALETTE](https://lospec.com/palette-list/ty-blue-seed-7)

 It Features:
 - Menu scene